Admin guide: Expense Policy Agent

 You may have "gray areas" or specific context that approvers know, but aren't explicitly written in the employee handbook (e.g., "The $50 dinner limit doesn't apply to the Sales team during client closing week").

-You can add Hidden notes to your Policy agent:
+You can add Hidden notes to your expense policy agent:

-They help the agent make smarter decisions by handling exceptions without cluttering your public policy.
+• They help your agent make smarter decisions by handling exceptions without cluttering your public policy.

 To add a hidden note, use the policy editor: create a new section and transform it to a "hidden note".